s-naidu/automation-scripts/encoding_order_discrepancies/README.md

 python slack-notification.py
 ```
 ### Steps to create incoming-webhook
-1. Go to apps inside slack
+1. Go to "Apps" inside the slack-app
-2. Go to app directory
+2. Click on "App Directory"
-3. search "Incoming WebHooks"
+3. Search "Incoming WebHooks"
-4. Click on "add to slack"
+4. Click on "Add to Slack"
 5. Select a channel
-6. Click on "add Incoming WebHook Integration"
+6. Click on "add Integration"
 7. Copy the "WebHookURL" and paste in .env file

 ### Steps for execution
-1. Create a new directory.
+1. Place all files in a directory
-2. Insert all the files inside this directory.
+2. Rename the .env.shadow to .env
-3. Update the database credentials, slack webhook url, channel-name and bot-name in .env file.
+3. Update the Snowflake credentials, Slack configs, Slack bot-name in .env file
-4. Install the dependencies.
-5. Run the script.
+4. Run the script python slack-notification.py